BurcinSayin/ButterflyValley/Feats/YogSothoth_Feats.md

 *You are always already moving before the timeline officially dictates a battle has begun.*

-At the start of your first turn in every combat, you are **quickened 1**, and you remain quickened 1 through the end of your second turn.
+At the start of your first turn in every combat, you are **quickened 1**.
 You can use the extra action only to Stride, Step, Hide, or make a Strike.

 ## Inquisitor Feats